chapinb/foroboto/README.md

 * Android must be plugged in and have ADB USB Debugging Enabled
   * Device may be connected over a TCPIP connection or USB cable.
 * For Level 4 and 5 Acquisition, root access is required
-  * The user will be prompted to escilate root on the dvice using `adb root`.
+  * The user will be prompted to escilate root on the device using `adb root`.
 * Root escilation will only work with devices that can handle the `adb root` command.
   * Some root methods, such as TowelRoot, do not tolerate this method and may disconnect the device after refusing root
 * Device must be authenticated by device for connection